dgigstv/nbs-viewer/README.md

 # nbs-viewer

+TypeScript library for reading Minecraft Note Block Studio (.nbs) files.

+## Limitations

-JavaScript library for reading Minecraft Note Block Studio (.nbs) files.
-Only supports NBS files that are Version 5 and later.
-Not browser-compatible.
-Only meant for standalone Node usage.
+* Only supports NBS files that are Version 5 and later.
+* Not browser-compatible.
+* Only meant for standalone Node usage.
+* Does not support custom instrument or layer information parts of the file.
+Those will come later.

+***Note:*** The library is currently *very* alpha and does little error checking.
+Attempting to use it for an unintended purpose (i.e. reading an NBS file version <= 4) will result in undefined behavior.

 ## Usage